 If someone has suffered from catastrophic injuries, they may have trouble managing funds.
 They may need a caregiver.
 A forensic psychiatrist can help by evaluating their need for such services.
 They can also determine if others are unduly influencing a person with such injuries in legal matters.

 Discrimination cases, too, sometimes require the expertise of a forensic psychiatrist.
 If an employer or other entity is deemed guilty of discrimination, the forensic psychiatrist may be called on to determine the damages that resulted from the discrimination.
-Damages can include depression, anxiety, or the relapse of already diagnosed with mental health problems.
+Damages can include depression, anxiety, or the relapse of already diagnosed with mental health conditions.
 The goal is to ensure that the person is compensated for the damages as well as given the means to pay for treatment if needed.

 Ability To Work